 - Zakaria Berdei, former special security adviser to the presidency and one of those suspected of responsibility in the repression in the south in 1984.

-None of them have been brought before the court, however.
-Younous and Djibrine were convicted in Chad on charges stemming from the complaints filed by victims in the Chadian courts, and Chad has refused to extradite them to Senegal.
+None of them was brought before the court, however.
+Younous and Djibrine were convicted in Chad on charges stemming from the complaints filed by victims in the Chadian courts (see below), and Chad refused to extradite them to Senegal.
 Berdei is also believed to be in Chad, though he is not in custody.
-The location of Torbo and Korei is unknown, and they have not been arrested under the chambers’ indictments.
+The locations of Torbo and Korei are unknown.
 As a result, only Habré was committed to trial.

 President Déby was commander in chief of Habré’s forces during the period known as “Black September,” in 1984, when a murderous wave of repression was unleashed to bring southern Chad back into the fold of the central government.
-In 1985, Déby was removed from this post, and after a period of study in a military school in France, was appointed a defense adviser until he left Chad in 1989 to take up arms against Habré.
+In 1985, Déby was removed from this post, and after a period of study in a military school in France, he was appointed a defense adviser until he left Chad in 1989 to take up arms against Habré.

 It is important to note that Article 10 of the chambers’ statute provides that “[t]he official position of an accused, whether as Head of State or Government, or as a responsible government official, shall not relieve him or her of criminal responsibility….”
 The chambers were thus free to pursue charges against President Déby even though he is currently a head of state, but they did not.

 The process before the Extraordinary Chambers was governed by its own Statute and the Senegalese Code of Criminal Procedure.
 Habré was entitled to a fair trial in accordance with international law.
-He is represented by legal counsel of his own choosing.
 The International Covenant on Civil and Political Rights and the African Charter on Human and Peoples' Rights outline the minimum guarantees that must be afforded to defendants in criminal proceedings.